NicoSchwarzer/Generative_AI_product_titles/README.md

 See above :)

 ## Contact me
-Feel free to contact me for access to data and models - on in case of questions: nico.schwarzer97@gmail.com
+Feel free to contact me for access to data and models - or in case of questions: nico.schwarzer97@gmail.com

 **References**